 This is the study of techniques and approaches associated with researching marketing topics.
-It includes consumer research, market analysis, product research, advertising research, and sales analysis.
-Prerequisites: MA 253 and MK 203
+It includes consumer research, market

 Prerequisite: MA 253 and MK 203.

 MK 473 - Digital Advertising (SEM/SEO) (3)

 Electronic technologies are applied to the functions of marketing which are product, price, placement, and promotion.
 E-marketing transforms traditional business using new models that add customer value and increase profitability.
 The outcome of the course will be the creation of an E-marketing plan.
 Prerequisite: MK 203